GenerIoT/ota-dfu-python/README.md

 # Python nRF5 OTA DFU Controller

-This is my fork of astronomer80's fork of foldedtoad's Python OTA DFU utility.
+This is a fork of dinger's fork of astronomer80's fork of foldedtoad's Python OTA DFU utility ported to python3
-I've made some substantial changes to the code from the original repo, mainly:

-* Improved code structure and readability
-* Add support for the new secure bootloader from NRF SDK 12

 ## What does it do?